Contesting a temporary assignment or a CNESST decision

 Contesting a temporary assignment

-A worker may contest a temporary assignment, despite the physician's favourable opinion, if they believe:
+A worker may contest a temporary assignment, despite the health care professional's favourable opinion, if they believe:

 - they are not capable of performing the work they have been assigned

-- that the work endangers their health, safety or physical well-being given their injury or illness
+- that the work endangers their health, safety or physical and psychological well-being given their injury or illness

 - that the work is not beneficial to their rehabilitation